CH3ECKMATE/VirusCheck/README.md

 # VirusCheck
 Runs a VirusTotal scan on windows PE's.
 Set to run recursively + date added.
+Use to build your own Known Good file baseline in excel!

 VirusTotal MD5 hash checker for exe files.
 Runs recursive against most recent files in specified folder.